 \section{Acknowledgements}

 MESM was supported by the ARC Centre of Excellence for Quantum Computation and Communication Technology (CQC2T), project number CE170100012 and a scholarship top-up and extension from the Sydney Quantum Academy.
+MESM acknowledges support from the U.S. Department of Defense through a QuICS Hartree Fellowship.
 MESM and YRS were supported by the Defense Advanced Research Projects Agency under Contract No.~HR001122C0074.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency.
 DKB acknowledges funding by the Australian Research Council (project numbers FT190100106, DP210101367, CE170100009).
 DWB worked on this project under a sponsored research agreement with Google Quantum AI.
 DWB is also supported by Australian Research Council Discovery Projects DP210101367 and DP220101602.